fow5040/Flow.Launcher.Plugin.SpotifyPremium/README.md

 - Configurable default search type
 - Add configuration menu
     - Would really like a config menu for people to put their own app ID/Secrets
+- Enable full integration with API - including "Episode" and podcast control

 ### Reminder Section - because I'm forgetful
 #### _"Release"_ steps